2021 San Jose shooting: Perpetrator

 Police identified the gunman as 57-year-old VTA employee Samuel James Cassidy (August 29, 1963 – May 26, 2021) of Cupertino, California.
-He had been employed at the VTA since 2001; for his first two years, he was an electro-mechanic, and he was eventually promoted to a substation maintainer position in 2014.
+He had been employed at the VTA since 2001; for his first two years, he was an electro-mechanic, and he was promoted to a substation maintainer position in 2014.

 Cassidy owned numerous registered firearms, including shotguns and long rifles.
 He used three semiautomatic handguns in the shooting, which were legally obtained.
-It was unclear if he also legally owned the high-capacity magazines used in the shooting; they are prohibited in California unless they were obtained before January 1, 2000, and the buyer was not otherwise prohibited from possessing firearms.
-Cassidy had a "minor criminal history" and was charged in 1983 with misdemeanor obstruction for resisting a peace officer.
+It was unclear if he legally owned the high-capacity magazines used in the shooting; they are prohibited in California unless they were obtained before January 1, 2000, and the buyer was not otherwise prohibited from possessing firearms.
+Cassidy had a "minor criminal history" which consisted of a 1983 misdemeanor charge of obstruction for resisting a peace officer.

 Possible motives

-Cassidy's ex-wife, who had been married to him for ten years before their divorce in 2005, described him as having anger issues and often being angry at his co-workers and at the VTA for what he believed to be its unfair work assignments.
-She also said that he had talked about killing people at his workplace more than a decade ago.
+Cassidy's ex-wife, who he was married to from 1995-2005, described him as having anger issues and often being angry at his co-workers and at the VTA for what he believed to be unfair work assignments.
+She stated that he had talked about killing people at his workplace more than a decade ago.

 According to an initial review by the VTA, Cassidy had a pattern of insubordination and had gotten into verbal altercations with coworkers on at least four separate occasions.
 Though the incidents were elevated to management and he faced disciplinary action, he had never been formally disciplined for any of them, and managers even defended his work.
 According to coworkers, Cassidy was angered over a change in policy that ended cash payouts for unused vacation days and, in April 2021, aired his grievances over the radio communication system for light rail operators.
-Cassidy's sister said that she suspected something happened at work on May 25 that motivated her brother to commit the shooting the day after.
+Cassidy's sister said that she suspected something happened at work on May 25 that motivated her brother to commit the shooting the following day.